Join today

 Be the business sme advisory boards

-The Be the Business SME Advisory Boards programme offers companies within the cluster an unrivalled opportunity to access expertise and insight from successful business leaders.
+The Be the Business SME Advisory Boards programme offered companies within the cluster an unrivalled opportunity to access expertise and insight from successful business leaders.

-The virtual Advisory Boards programme will see participating businesses assigned a dedicated board for a 12-month period, with quarterly ‘board meetings’ and ongoing advice that can take your business into another gear of competitiveness.
-There is no cost to participating in the programme, although you will need to commit to attending a quarterly meeting and producing an information report to help guide your board discussions.
+The virtual Advisory Boards programme saw participating businesses assigned a dedicated board for a 12-month period, with quarterly ‘board meetings’ and ongoing advice that can take your business into another gear of competitiveness.
+It was free to participate in the programme, although businesses needed to commit to attending quarterly meetings and produce an information report to help guide board discussions.

-The programme is a collaborative partnership, delivered with the understanding that you know your own company best, but a fresh perspective can be invaluable, regardless of whether you want to explore new products and markets, planning for growth, dealing with risk, raising funds, or handling the challenges of a changing workforce.
+The programme was a collaborative partnership, delivered with the understanding that they knew their own company best, but a fresh perspective can be invaluable, regardless of whether businesses wanted to explore new products and markets, planning for growth, dealing with risk, raising funds, or handling the challenges of a changing workforce.

 Find out what it feels like to have the support of an Advisory Board by reading the case studies below: